eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ##### 5.2.3.2	EUDI Wallet Instance trust in the Wallet Provider

-Section 5.2.2.2. describeshow a EUDI Wallet Instance can trust a Wallet Provider.
+Section 5.2.2.2. describes how a EUDI Wallet Instance can trust a Wallet Provider.

 ##### 5.2.3.3	EUDI Wallet provider trust in the EUDI Wallet Instance